Preschool Anxiety Scale (PAS) Test

 10/20

-Obsessive-Compulsive Symptoms (OS)
+Obsessive-Compulsive Symptoms (OCS)

 This scale measures obsessive-compulsive symptoms such as intrusive thoughts and repetitive behaviors in a preschool child.